|Columbia University 1968|

 (taxi driver, etc; nobody pays you to save the world), and eventually wound

-up back at Columbia getting a graduate degree in computer science and
+up back at Columbia getting a graduate degree in electrical engineering and

-working in what was called the Computer Center,
+computer science and working in what was called

 Most press accounts of the time focus on the strike leaders, their affiliations and temperaments and hairstyles, but honestly, I don't recall them being a major force, except on the first night when they decided the white students should leave Hamilton Hall.
 They certainly didn't choreograph the events after that.
 Actions were either taken spontaneously, or discussed to death by EVERYBODY until consensus was reached, in the manner of the day (and night!).
 In Low library, leadership meant nothing more than fairly moderating the open discussion and applying Robert's Rules – a process not nearly as interesting to the media as sound bites from high-profile personalities.